serenity-is/docs/tutorials/multi_tenancy/tenant_selection_in_user_dialog.md

 When you open *User Management* page, there may be two different cases you may experience.

-In first case, *tenant2* might be able to open user dialog and change his and any users tenant.
+In first case, *tenant2* might be able to open user dialog and change his and any other users tenant.
 This happens if your browser cached the *tenant* lookup.

 In the second case, you'll see that *tenant2* can't open User dialog.
 When you click a user nothing happens.